mashutin/mashutin.github.io/readme.md

 **2020—2021—Senior Technical Writer @ Kaspersky**

+*  Contributed to the development of an internal integration solution with more than 100 users:

+   *  Significantly increased its performance by refactoring and redesigning the source code

-*  Used Python+Tkinter to develop GUI for an internal tool with more than 100 users to make it usable by staff who are unfamiliar with CLI
+   *  Developed GUI to make it usable by staff who are unfamiliar with CLI

 *  Contributed to a company wide documentation testing environment